RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps5.rst

 .. _problem_set_5:

+.. datafile:: timely_file.txt
+	:hide:

+	Autumn is interchangeably known as fall in the US and Canada, and is one of the four temperate seasons.
+Autumn marks the transition from summer into winter.
+	Some cultures regard the autumn equinox as mid autumn while others, with a longer temperature lag, treat it as the start of autumn then.
+	In North America, autumn starts with the September equinox, while it ends with the winter solstice.
+	(Wikipedia)

 #.
 Define a function called add_three, which takes one integer as input and returns that integer + 3.